-Catheter ablation is a nonsurgical way to treat atrial fibrillation (AFib), a type of irregular heartbeat.
-It destroys the tissue that may be causing the heartbeat to get off course.
-This creates scar tissue inside your heart’s chambers.
-This scar tissue is a good thing.
-It will help your heartbeat stay in rhythm.
+Catheter ablation is a way to treat irregular heartbeats, or arrhythmias, like atrial fibrillation (AFib), atrial flutter, or supraventricular tachycardia (SVT).
+It destroys the tissue that’s causing your heartbeat to get off course.
+This creates scar tissue inside your heart that helps your heartbeat stay in rhythm.

 How Should I Prepare for My Catheter Ablation?

-Before your procedure, you doctor may ask you to undergo some tests.
-They will tell your doctor more about your heart and overall health.
+Before your procedure, your doctor may ask you to get some tests.
+The tests will tell your doctor more about your heart and overall health.
 They may include:

-The day before your ablation, you should not eat or drink anything after midnight.
-Food or drinks in your stomach may cause you to react badly to your anesthesia during the procedure.
-For example, you might vomit, and it could get in your lungs.
+The day before your ablation, don’t eat or drink anything after midnight.
+Food or drinks in your stomach may cause you to react badly to your anesthesia, the medicine you get before the procedure to make you “sleep” and keep you from feeling pain.
+For example, you might vomit, and it could get into your lungs.

-If your skin has hair, a small area may be shaved where the catheter, a type of tube, goes in.
+- If your skin has hair, a nurse may shave a small area where the catheter tube goes in.
 It will usually go in through a blood vessel in your groin at the top of your legs, or sometimes in your neck.

-Once your surgeon puts the catheter into your blood vessel, he will guide it into the inside of your heart.
-He will use ultrasound to see where it's going.
+- Once your doctor puts the catheter into your blood vessel, they’ll guide it into the inside of your heart.
+They'll use ultrasound to see where it's going.

-Surgeons can use these to create the scar tissue:
+- Doctors can use these energy sources to create the scar tissue: